leonardofaria/leonardofaria.net/content/posts/2019/09/03/my-list-of-github-tips-and-third-party-apps.md

   - git
   - software
 ---

-I work at Thinkific with 20+ other developers (we are [hiring](http://bit.ly/thnk-eng-team-lead) [for](http://bit.ly/thnk-eng-lead) [multiple](http://bit.ly/thnk-senior-front-end-engineer) positions) in different codebases.
+I work at Thinkific with 20+ other developers in different codebases.
 GitHub is part of our toolkit, and I decided to write a post sharing a few Chrome extensions, integrations and third-party apps that help me be productive as an individual contributor and organized as code reviewer and team lead.

 ## Chrome extensions

 ### [Refined GitHub](https://chrome.google.com/webstore/detail/refined-github/hlepfoohegkhhmjieoechaddaejaokhf?hl=en)